 Custom Cleaners Defense Fund Archive

-This website was created to give witness to the case of Jin Nam and Soo Chung and to provide a platform where visitors could contribute to their defense fund.
+This website was originally created to give witness to the case of Jin Nam and Soo Chung and to provide a platform where visitors could contribute to their defense fund.

 The content below is from the site's 2007 archived pages and other sources.